saguilarDevel/schc-sigfox/fragmentation_examples/fragmentation_examples.md

-#### Case Fragments All-0 lost in first window (W=0):
+#### Case 3: Fragment All-0 lost in first window (W=0)

-The All-0 of the first window (W=0) is lost, therefore the Receiver waits for next All-X message to generate the corresponding ACK, notifying the absence of the All-0 of window 0.
+The All-0 of the first window (W=0) is lost, therefore the Receiver waits for next All-X message to generate the ACK of window 0, with a bitmap notifying the absence of the All-0 of window 0.

 The senders resends the missing All-0 messages (with any other missing fragment from window 0).
-Note that this behaviour can take place in any intermeadiate window if the All-0 message is lost.
+Note that this behaviour can take place in any intermediate window if the All-0 message is lost.

 ```text
         Sender                      Receiver